This event is on July 24, 2020 at 6:45 pm

 INTEROCEPTION is contemplative dissection of flamenco, where the inner connections between the artists weave an immersive improvised experience.
 It is a metaphor that portrays the juxtaposition between the mind of the performer and the colorful blend of emotions that arise in the thrill of the moment.
 In this journey, viewers delve into the inner world of a flamenco performer, which echoes through dance, music, digital painting, and video art.

 This unique work has been developed for the Victoria Flamenco Festival and speaks to the creative process and improvisation that is so fundamental to flamenco.

 CREATIVE TEAM (alphabetical order)

 Meet the artists of Interoception:

-Anastassiia Alexander – flamenco dance, creative direction
+Anastassiia Alexander – dance, video art, artistic direction

-Jonathan Lewis – violin, viola, sound production
+Jonathan Lewis – violin, music composition, music direction, sound production

 Jonathan’s musical work covers a broad range of styles, from classical to flamenco to jazz, as well as world music forms from Greece, Turkey, and elsewhere.
 Jonathan has also been involved in theatre for many years, as a performer, designer, and composer.
 His work with companies such as One Yellow Rabbit, reflects a wealth of experience in the creation of new Canadian theatre.
 As a music producer and recording engineer, through his company, Moxam Studios, Jonathan has recorded numerous commercial projects, as well as producing his own compositions for theatre, film, and other commercial clients.
 One of his recordings with Fedora Club can be heard in the recent blockbuster film, “Hustler.”